coolcat1711/ensh-survival-guide/drafts/torrenting-metasearch.md

 # What is metasearch
 Metasearch is the action of searching multiple websites at the same time.
-We will be using jackett for this tutorial.
-Metasearch engines are not usually publicly available like Google or Bing so in this tutorial we will be hosting one in our own computer.
+We will be using Jackett for this tutorial.
+Metasearch engines are not usually publicly available like Google or Bing so in this tutorial we will be hosting one on our own computer.
 Jackett is the metasearch engine we will be using

 # Installing Jackett (Windows)
 1. Go to [Jackett's Github Page](https://github.com/Jackett/Jackett/releases/)